The Virasoro structure and the scattering matrix for Liouville conformal field theory

-Yet the construction in \cite{GKRV} of these descendant states $\Psi_{Q+iP,\nu,\tilde{\nu}}$ was not performed that way, due to the fact that some terms involved (those coming from the potential, i.e. Gaussian multiplicative chaos) in the construction of the operators ${\bf L}_n$ are very singular and thus technically difficult to handle.
-Instead, we used the diagonalisation of the free field Hamiltonian and used scattering theory to construct the descendant states $\Psi_{Q+iP,\nu,\tilde{\nu}}$, leading to certain restrictions on the analytic extension of $ \Psi_{\alpha,\nu,\tilde{\nu}}$ from the line $\alpha \in Q+i\R$ to the complex plane.
+Yet the construction in \cite{GKRV} of these descendant states $\Psi_{Q+iP,\nu,\tilde{\nu}}$ does not make the action of the Virasoro algebra transparent.
+Indeed, in the Liouville CFT, the construction of the Virasoro generators ${\bf L}_n$, $\tilde{\bf L}_m$ is technically subtle due to singularities coming from the potential (i.e. Gaussian multiplicative chaos).
+Instead, \cite{GKRV} bypassed the construction of the Virasoro generators using scattering theory to construct the descendant states $\Psi_{Q+iP,\nu,\tilde{\nu}}$ and heavy algebraic computations (based on Ward identities) to derive algebraic relations between those eigenstates needed to prove the conformal bootstrap.
+This leads to a picture that is not completely satisfactory, not only from the conceptual angle but also from the technical angle, because of certain restrictions on the analytic extension of $ \Psi_{\alpha,\nu,\tilde{\nu}}$ from the line $\alpha \in Q+i\R$ to the complex plane.